Couple sharing an intimate moment as they discuss managing painful sex in menopause

 Phase 2

-Since your brain now considers penetration a “threat”, your pelvic floor muscles tense up, especially those near the vaginal entrance.
+Now your brain sees penetration as a “threat”.
+As a result, your pelvic floor muscles tighten up, especially the ones near the vaginal opening.

 Phase 3

-Any attempts at penetration through those contracted muscles often causes more pain.
+Any attempt to penetrate through those tight muscles often causes more pain.

 Phase 4